 Requires MSF to provide information included in the MSF Act annual activities report to the legislature by March 15.
 Executive deletes.
-House, Senate, and Conference retain.
+House and Senate retain.

 Sec.
 1005d.
-Pure Michigan Promotion - NOT INCLUDED
+Pure Michigan Promotion - RETAINED

 Requires Pure Michigan campaign to prioritize sectors of the economy that were disproportionately impacted by the COVID-19 pandemic.
 Executive and House delete.
 Senate retains.
-Conference concurs with the executive.